 Real Education for Healthy Youth and Personal Responsibility

-Abstinence-only-until-marriage sex education programs exclude and event denigrate LGBT students.
-These programs are prohibited by law from discussing contraceptive use and exclude by design LGBT youth because marriage is unavailable to LGBT individuals in most states.
+Abstinence-only-until-marriage sex education programs exclude and event denigrate LGBTQ students.
+These programs are prohibited by law from discussing contraceptive use and exclude by design LGBTQ youth because marriage is unavailable to LGBTQ individuals in most states.
 The Real Education for Healthy Youth Act would provide grants for comprehensive sex education to public or private entities that focuses on adolescent health and education or have experience with training sex educators.
 Funding would also be provided for teacher training on sex education.
-The bill would require, rather than merely encourage, inclusiveness of LGBT youth in sex education.
-It would also prohibit federal funding of programs that are insensitive and unresponsive to the needs of LGBT youth.
+The bill would require, rather than merely encourage, inclusiveness of LGBTQ youth in sex education.
+It would also prohibit federal funding of programs that are insensitive and unresponsive to the needs of LGBTQ youth.
 In addition, Repealing Ineffective and Incomplete Abstinence-Only Program Funding Act would strike Title V, Section 510 of the Social Security Act from the statue and transfer funding to the Personal Responsibility Education Program state-grant program, which would provide information on both abstinence and contraception for the prevention of pregnancy and sexually transmitted diseases.
 This act would get rid of the abstinence-only-programs once and for all.

 Real Education for Healthy Youth H.R.
 725; S. 372 reintroduced 113th Congress, 2013